tomirawan/web-dev-project-5/README.md

-# web-dev-project-5
+# Project 5 - Image Infinite Slider
-Project 5 - Image Infinite Slider
+This project is about making an image slider with CSS.